Skip to main content

 2

-This enables delivery tracking when the app is not running.
-See the iOS SDK push setup for the full steps.
+Required for tracking delivery when the app is not running.
+See the iOS SDK push setup for the full steps; the same template applies to React Native.

 Android Push Setup